mclopes1/Computer-vision-application/README.md

 # Computer-vision-application
 The program in this repository get a video and crop it

+This program was written in C++, OpenCv library and It was made using the IDE QtCreator.

 To use this program the user must follow this step below:

 1. The user must type the input video path. ex.: /home/usr/video.mp4